 The organization consists of two legal entities: Stichting Rainforest Alliance (the "Foundation" formerly known as Stichting UTZ), founded on 3rd July 2001 (articles amended 1st January 2018) and Rainforest Alliance BV (the "BV" formerly known as UTZ Certified BV), founded on 3rd December 2012 (articles amended 1st January 2018).
 Both companies registered their office at the De Ruyterkade 6, 1013 AA in Amsterdam, The Netherlands.
 Stichting Rainforest Alliance focuses on innovative partnerships with companies, farmers, NGOs, governments and others.
-Rainforest Alliance BV program fee income consists of UTZ certified coffee, cocoa, tea and hazelnuts and is produced in 42 countries and the UTZ name appears on more than 15,000 products in 130 countries.
+Rainforest Alliance BV program fee income consists of UTZ certified coffee, cocoa, tea and hazelnuts and is produced in over 40 countries and the program operates in more than 130 countries, working with approximately 1 million farmers and over 250,000 workers.